Eenrics/git-fem/README.md

 - `git status` will show the files with conflicts with the message `both modified`.
 - `git diff` will show the changes in the file.
 - `git diff --base` will show the base file. `git diff --ours` will show the changes in the current branch. `git diff --theirs` will show the changes in the branch you are merging.
+- `git checkout --ours <file>` will keep the changes in the current branch. `git checkout --theirs <file>` will keep the changes in the branch you are merging.
+- `git checkout --theirs <file>` will keep the changes in the branch you are merging.
 - after resolving the conflicts, `git add <file>` will resolve the conflict. `git status` will not show anything as there is no change. `git commit` will commit the changes or `git merge --continue` will continue the merge.
 - `git merge --abort` will abort the merge and go back to the state before the merge.